-As York Region's most ethnically diverse community, Markham has many tourism opportunities to offer, such as international festivals, cultural celebrations, unique shopping environments as well as the rich history of the Markham, Thornhill, Unionville and Buttonville Heritage Districts.
-New sports, entertainment and recreation facilities such as the FIFA regulation-size artificial soccer field, Pan Am Pool, concert hall, and the Greater Toronto Area's largest outdoor artificial ice surface at the Civic Centre enhance Markham's tourism attraction potential.
+As York Region's most ethnically diverse community, Markham has many tourism opportunities to offer, such as world-class festivals, cultural celebrations, unique shopping environments as well as the rich history of the Markham, Thornhill, Unionville and Buttonville Heritage Districts.
+New sports, entertainment and recreation facilities such as the FIFA regulationsize artificial soccer field, Pan Am Pool, Concert hall, and the Greater Toronto Area's largest outdoor artificial ice surface at the Civic Centre enhance Markham's tourism attraction potential.

-- 5.1.8.1 To recognize Markham's distinct neighbourhoods, cultural heritage resources, hotels, recreation opportunities, and cultural programs, festivals, facilities and attractions, including the Fred Varley Art Gallery and the Markham Museum, Markham Theatre, unique shopping experiences, agri-tourism, and the Rouge National Urban Park and connected natural heritage systems, as part of the City's tourism assets. - To work with provincial tourism organizations, Parks Canada and York Region to promote Markham's tourism assets. - To direct new local tourism attractions, including theatres and cinemas, to Markham's Centres and Corridors, which provide enhanced connectivity and convenient travel to local attractions. - To encourage the protection and enhancement of the Markham's cultural heritage resources in order to provide for additional economic development and tourism opportunities.
+- 5.1.8.1 To recognize Markham's distinct and historic neighbourhoods, hotels, recreation opportunities, and cultural programs, festivals, facilities and attractions, including the Fred Varley Art Gallery and the Markham Museum, Markham Theatre, unique shopping experiences, agri-tourism, and the Rouge National Urban Park and connected natural heritage systems, as part of the City's tourism assets. - 5.1.8.2 To work with provincial tourism organizations and York Region to promote Markham's tourism assets. - 5.1.8.3 To direct new local tourism attractions, including theatres and cinemas, to Markham's centres and corridors, which provide enhanced connectivity and convenient travel to local attractions. - 5.1.8.4 To encourage the protection and enhancement of the Markham's cultural heritage resources in order to provide for additional economic development and tourism opportunities.